-If you are in business, or are starting up a new venture, and are providing any type of professional service to clients, you will need to look at taking out Professional Indemnity Insurance cover.
+If you are in business and provide any type of professional service to clients, you should consider taking out Professional Indemnity Insurance.

-Professional indemnity insurance, or PI insurance, as it’s often called, is an insurance policy that will protect you from claims made by clients who are not satisfied with the work you have done for them.
+PI insurance is a type policy that will protect you from claims made by clients who are not satisfied with the work you have done for them.

 If you’re in a hurry, you can get a competitive instant quote from Qdos here.